Summer Urban Foraging: Pick Wild Berries in Local Wild Places

 Top foraging spots in the Seattle area

 Seattle.
 Visit environmental learning centers at Discovery Park, Seward Park and Camp Long to ask naturalists which berries are ripe and where.
-The trails at Magnuson Park are great for blackberry picking.
+The trails at Magnuson Park are great for blackberry picking, as is the Burke Gilman trail.
 For directions, special events and hours, visit seattle.gov/parks

 Bellevue.
 Bridle Trails State Park.
 More than 20 miles of trails with plentiful unsprayed Himalayan blackberries — look under the power lines for the biggest bramble patches.
 Check out parks.wa.gov for more info.